Thursday, 28 November 2013

 Now I have absolutely no problem with looking over the garden fence and seeing that the grass is greener.
 I say well done and good luck to those clubs.
 However I do want to see Wasps remain at the top of the game and can only see this happening under the current model with the continued assistance of generous owners, from Chris Wright, Alan O’Connell, Steve Hayes to Derek Richardson the present day owner.
 We as a club are indebted to these individuals for the on the field achievements to date.
 However, we cannot expect an owner to come along to save the day at every crisis point The game has been professional for some 17 years now and stadiums take a long time to bring to fruition.
 Yes during those hugely successful playing years we too sat on our hands, we cannot continue with this King Canute strategy.
 By all means continue with plans for a new club owned stadium, but we must look and push at other options as well - another model.

 So what is required?
 Well I have at various stages during my career at Wasps advocated creating formal links with another club, if you like a feeder club.
 This arrangement kind of exists now with Loan Clubs etc but nowhere near to the extent I am proposing.
 The RFU need to encourage and lead this.
-Formal links, an RFU approved contract needs to available whereby a Premiership or Championship Club (full time organisation) can link freely with Nat League Clubs to freely exchange players and resources.
+Formal links, an RFU approved contract needs to available whereby a Premiership or Championship Club (a full time organisation) can link freely with Nat League Clubs to freely exchange players and resources.
 The complexities of the current registration system escalates costs to Clubs significantly.
 The rub would be the Nat League Partnership Club would need to forgo rights for promotion for the season the contract exists, many/most Nat League Clubs are already of this mind set and do not want to be promoted, simply because it will change the club and cannot be afforded.
 The option on offer would be to have the two clubs benefitting from total Dual Registration.

 What difference would this make?
 Well from a playing perspective there would be no need for an A team structure, a second XV squad and indeed the Academy development pathways would be significantly improved.
 This would in turn reduce the requirement to maintain large squad numbers cutting costs dramatically.
 Remember currently with most Premiership Clubs some million pound plus is afforded to players who rarely play for the 1st teams in the Premiership.
 Championship and Nat League Clubs also struggle financially as they are faced with similar issues, their solution over the years has been to abandon 2ndXV’s.
 This should be redressed with development squads operating below the Nat League team, making a real connection between the full time and semi pro game sections.